Meenah001/AMIS-Company-Sales-Report/README.md

 ![Best sales rep](https://user-images.githubusercontent.com/97677904/210134880-b5642fa5-0130-4abe-8f01-f3df930d6cf0.png)

-After getting rid of the outlier which is the "Organic" from the data, the correct hierarchy of the salesReps is shown above, this help is to know the salesRep with the highest sales.
+After getting rid of the outlier which is the "Organic" from the data, the correct hierarchy of the salesReps in correlation with sales made is shown above, this help is to know the salesRep with the highest sales.
 As seen above, Morris Garcia had the highest sales of $92,366 and Jessica Smith had the lowest sales of $50,206

 ---
 # Sales by Segment